Are you counting beats or unable to memorize the chord changes?

-These are common problems the beginner faces and I faced the same challenges when I was learning.
-The greater your ability to hear the chord changes the less you need to rely on memorizing and counting.
-This frees up your mind, allowing you to concentrate on other important things when you are playing such as dynamics and expression.
+These are common problems the beginner faces; I faced the same exact challenges when I was learning.
+The greater your ability to hear the chord changes, the less you need to rely on memorizing and counting.
+The less you rely on memorizing and counting, the more this frees up your mind, allowing you to concentrate on other important things such as dynamics and expression.

-I’m here to help; however, I won’t sugar-coat it for you, it won’t be easy and I will plainly tell you that a great deal of this is what I call “Learning by Error Correction.”
-Prepare to make mistakes and lots of them.
-You must go into this understanding that you are going to mess up a great deal and in fact, if you aren’t messing up then you are working on material that you can already hear and it won’t help you progress.
+I’m here to help; however, I won’t sugar-coat it for you, it won’t be easy and I’ll plainly tell you that a great deal of this is what I call LEARNING BY ERROR CORRECTION.
+Prepare to make mistakes, and lots of them.
+You must go into this understanding that you are going to mess up a great deal, in fact, if you aren’t messing up then you’re working on material that you can already hear and it won’t help you increase your hearing abilities.
 Here is a list of things to begin tackling in your weekly practice routine to increase your CHORDAL hearing abilities.

-- Sing Basslines-Another method that might help you hear chord changes is to sing the bass notes/roots to common chord progressions.
+- Sing Bass lines-Another method that might help you hear chord changes is to sing the bass notes/roots to common chord progressions.
 For example, in the key of G practice singing a G to a D and then back to a G. Really listen and pay attention to what it sounds and feels like.
 Then add another chord in, perhaps sing G to C to G to D. This gets the sounds of the chord roots moving in your ears.
 Sing any common chord change you run into.

-All of the material on this list takes time, months of work in some cases.
+All of the material on this list takes time-months of work in some cases.
 Your goal is to hear a three chord song and know what the chords are by feel/spontaneously reacting.
 Your goal is to gradually reduce your errors by correction.

 The things on this list are largely things that cannot be taught in a classroom setting, there are no secrets/shortcuts, just a lot of trial and error and an attitude of being okay with making lots of mistakes.
 If you pick at least two items from this list and implement them into your weekly schedule I guarantee that you will see an increase in your hearing abilities over time.
 This will propel your musicianship forward exponentially.